dakolyay/port/content/blog-posts/sunflower-sutra.md

 * Safety boundaries warning can not prevent "breaking out" if a person loses control of his body during a VR session.
 * Loss of control is correlated with the type of interaction between the user and the system.
 When there is a big difference in motion correction between virtual reality and reality participants unintentionally violate borders.
 * For people who trust safety boundaries and have a fear of getting hurt if they will not respect SM, it is enough to have a warning they trigger.
+* These technologies have the good credibility they deserve because they meet the user's requirement to keep them safe.
+These technologies have received trust from the user.
+* The safety mechanism does its work correctly and users do not complain about technical shortcomings, but about the format of the implementation of these techniques.
+This format irritates them.

 ### **Future Work**